Frequently Asked Questions

 A. The short sale is negotiated to reflect this and upon acceptance of the short sale offer the lender sends an approval letter spelling this out in writing.
 The only way that the property can transfer in ownership is if the lender releases it's lien on the property.
 If there is a successful closing, you're released.

 Q. I recently filed bankruptcy and my home is included.
-What can I do if I want to utilize a short sale to avoid foreclosure?
+What can I do if I want to utilize a short sale to

 A. Explain to your attorney that you want to short sell your home to avoid foreclosure and request that he/she remove the property from the bankruptcy.
 If you don't have any equity in your property it has no value in the bankruptcy since it can't be liquidated for cash.